Home

 After completing this tutorial, you will be able to perform primary data reduction with Primus, including:

-• Identifying and removing outliers in data sets.
+• Identifying and removing outliers.

 • Merging data files to obtain an average.